-Air fare bonanza: 160,000 Air New Zealand fares under $50 with removal of physical distancing
+Airfare bonanza: Jetstar returns, 160,000 Air New Zealand fares under $50 with removal of physical distancing

 ''Removing physical distancing on aircraft clears the way for airlines to be able to fill their planes.
 For travellers this will mean more available seats, more flights and affordable fares to choose from,'' said co-chair Justin Tighe-Umbers.

-''This is such an important move which means people will be able to get out spending in the regions, throwing a life-line to so many businesses dependent on visitors.''
+''This is such an important move which means people will be able to get out spending in the regions, throwing a lifeline to so many businesses dependent on visitors.''

 He said the pragmatic decision from the Ministry of Health which recognises that mandatory masks for everyone on board and existing airline measures will keep travellers safe.

-''Having seating restrictions removed from Alert Level 2 means that the domestic network can continue to operate without losing up to three quarters of normal capacity which is impossible for airlines to keep up.''
+''Having seating restrictions removed from alert level 2 means that the domestic network can continue to operate without losing up to three quarters of normal capacity which is impossible for airlines to keep up.''